tshiven/Bipedal-Walker/README.md

 - **80th percentile:** 313.14
 - **Fail rate (reward < 200):** 0.06

-This project formally passes the BipedalWalker - v3.
+This project formally passes the BipedalWalker - v3 with a mean evaulation reward of above 300 over 100 runs.

 **References**
 --------------------------------------------